r2-retail-solutions/FixProductBreadcrumbs/README.md

 ## Installation

-Create a folder named **CompactCode** under your app/code folder within your Magento Root directory and place all provived files under that.
+Install package by executing **composer require compactcode/fixproductbreadcrumbs**

-You need to perform the following commands after that *(within your magento root directory via ssh)*:
+After installation is complete you need to perform the following commands after that *(within your magento root directory)*:

 -php bin/magento cache:clear